 Factual Defenses mean that there are witnesses or documents which dispute the accounting of your injury.
 For example, your employer denied that he said harmful things to you.

 Medical Defenses mean that there is a medical opinion that exists that finds that the injury was not industrial.

 What does this mean to me?

 There will be more attempts to have the supplemental job displacement benefit vouchers resolved in settlements.
-There may be some Defense Attorneys or Carriers trying to demand the settlement of the voucher.
+There may be some Defense Attorneys or Carriers trying to demand the settlement of the voucher be included with Compromise and Release settlements.
 If so, they may be more aggressive to get information or documentation to defeat the voucher.
 Further, Insurance Companies may be more aggressive to pursue defenses that would lead to the defeat of your workers’ compensation claim for benefits in entirety.

 Where Can I Get Legal Advice?